AVTpepper/project1_history_website/README.md

 ---

 ## __Features__
-There are several features on this website and we will now take a closer look at them.
+There are several features on this website, and we will now take a closer look at them.

 ### __Existing Features__